sma-de/go-nexus/docs/ConanProxyRepositoryApiRequest.md

 `func (o *ConanProxyRepositoryApiRequest) HasReplication() bool`

 HasReplication returns a boolean if a field has been set.

+### GetConanProxy

+`func (o *ConanProxyRepositoryApiRequest) GetConanProxy() ConanProxyAttributes`

+GetConanProxy returns the ConanProxy field if non-nil, zero value otherwise.

+### GetConanProxyOk

+`func (o *ConanProxyRepositoryApiRequest) GetConanProxyOk() (*ConanProxyAttributes, bool)`

+GetConanProxyOk returns a tuple with the ConanProxy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConanProxy

+`func (o *ConanProxyRepositoryApiRequest) SetConanProxy(v ConanProxyAttributes)`

+SetConanProxy sets ConanProxy field to given value.

+### HasConanProxy

+`func (o *ConanProxyRepositoryApiRequest) HasConanProxy() bool`

+HasConanProxy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)